It starts before birth

 From the many studies on language learning, we know that reading to a very young child prior to language, as well as reading to a nonverbal child with autism, plays a key role in the development of connections which will speed the process of the development of verbal communication.

 As you sit comfortably, cuddling your baby or young child, or sitting close to your nonverbal loved one, ensure that no interruption will break the experience and disturb the atmosphere of the story.
 Turn off all noise-making devices.
 Consider isolating yourselves in a quiet room.

 Choose books where the art is of high quality.

 For extra engagement, consider acting out what you see.
 Play the role of the crocodile, the wolf or the mouse.
 Set a tone, act the part.

 Babies and children on the spectrum have a limited attention span and your reading moment may not last more than a few minutes.
-It remains important and the more you read, even for short amount of time, the more your child will learn and remember words, sentences structure and tone.
+It is still an important activity and the more you read, even for short amount of time, the more your child will learn and remember words, sentences structure and tone.

 - Dev Psychobiol.
 2014 Jan;56(1):1-11. doi: 10.1002/dev.21084.
 Epub 2013 Jul 2.

 Fetuses respond to father’s voice but prefer mother’s voice after birth.

 Estimated cardiac vagal tone predicts fetal responses to mother’s and stranger’s voices.